Professor Jackie Andrade

 Staff serving as external examiners

 Consciousness, anaesthesia, and memoryI am interested in the role of working memory and imagery in recollection, particularly recollection of emotional events.
 In relation to anaesthesia, Dr Catherine Deeprose (Plymouth University) and I have shown that small amounts of memory priming persist during surgery even when patients are conscious.
 I am a member of expert panel for the Royal College of Anaesthetists' NAP5 project, which aims to collate reports of anaesthetic awareness across the UK and Ireland for one year: http://www.nationalauditprojects.org.uk/NAP5_home.
-I am also working with the Science Museum on their 'Pain Less' exhibition, scheduled to open to the public in November 2012. http://painlessexhibition.wordpress.com/tag/science-museum/
+I worked with the Science Museum on their 'Pain Less' exhibition, which opened to the public in November 2012. http://painlessexhibition.wordpress.com/tag/science-museum/

 Grants & contracts